LEADERSHIP, DIVERSITY AND INCLUSION

 Maximum enrolment sizeN/A

-Four 7.0 hours workshop per study period and delivered via face-to-face.
+Seven 3.0 hours workshop per study period on weekdays during the day from week 32 to week 38 and delivered via face-to-face.

 |One 3,000-word critical literature review||50||01, 02, 03, 04, 05, 06, 07|